Eaglewing89/financial-news-rag/docs/text_processing_pipeline.md

   - The `content` field from the EODHD API response (full article text) is the primary input for cleaning, chunking, and embedding.
   - Article `title` from EODHD may also be considered for embedding or as metadata.
   - EODHD `symbols` and `tags` are preserved in metadata.
-  - If Marketaux is used, its `snippet` and entity highlights are secondary and handled as metadata.
 - **Special Handling:**
   - Financial symbols, tickers, and numbers are preserved in the text.
   - Non-ASCII characters are normalized or removed if not relevant.